 The cost of capturing carbon from different industrial processes varies considerably.
 This variation results from the relative ease of capturing CO2 from certain industrial processes and the level of maturation for capture technologies.
 Carbon capture is easier when CO2 is produced in high purity and high concentration streams as the byproduct of certain industrial processes, such as natural gas processing, hydrogen production, and synthetic fuel production.
 In contrast, it is relatively more difficult to capture CO2 from flue gas emissions, which may require “the reengineering of certain established and reliable production techniques.”
 Similar to power plants, industrial processes that produce carbon via flue gas are cement production, iron and steel manufacturing, and refining.
 The U.S. Energy Information Administration estimated industrial carbon capture and CO2 transportation costs for the following industrial processes:

-Cost of CO2 Capture and Transportation for Various Industrial CO2 Sources
+Table 2: Cost of CO2 Capture and Transportation for Various Industrial CO2 Sources

 Industrial CO2 Source

 Cost of CO2 Capture and Transp. ($/Metric ton)